pippinbarr/cart253-2018/modules/core-why-and-how/core-why-and-how.md

 ---

+## How do I learn programming?
+By helping others.

+- Like any classroom, there will be different abilities distributed among you
+- If you can help someone else with something, do it - it will help you learn the concepts better too
+- But do remember that everyone here is trying to learn, so give people space to work things out for themselves

+---

 ## How do I learn p5?

 - As we delve into programming a question will arise: "How the heck am I supposed to _know_ the names and parameters and effects of all this stuff???"
 --

-- It's a good question, and the answer is: __documentation__
+- It's a good question, and the answer is: __documentation__ --

 - __Nobody "just knows"__ all the possible functions and their parameters
 - All of us are _constantly_ looking things up to remember them or to find new things
 - Getting used to reading documentation is a crucial skill